Ayurbarwada Buyantu Khan: Reformation

-While one might expect a general continuity in policy and personnel between the two reigns in view of the fraternal love between Khaishan and Ayurbawada and the peaceful way in which one succeeded the other, what was to happen early in Ayurbarwada's reign was actually the opposite: a political purge of Khaishan's chief ministers and a reversal of most of his policies.
+While one might expect a general continuity in policy and personnel between the two reigns in view of the fraternal love between Khaishan and Ayurbarwada and the peaceful way in which one succeeded the other, what was to happen early in Ayurbarwada's reign was actually the opposite: a political purge of Khaishan's chief ministers and a reversal of most of his policies.
 These reversals of policies can be traced to Ayurbarwada's cultural and ideological orientation and his uneasy political relationship with his late brother.
 Strongly influenced by Confucian political ethics as he was, he was naturally opposed to the exploitative policies carried out by the Department of State Affairs under Khaishan.

 Ayurbarwada was highlighted for his reform efforts based on Confucianism principle for the Yuan government, though these reforms were made at the displeasure of some Mongol nobility.
 As soon as he ascended to the throne, he disbanded of the Department of State Affairs set up during Khayishan's reign, which resulted in the execution of 5 high-ranking officials.
 He also abolished the Zhida paper notes and coins issued by the court of Khayishan; and restored the Zhongtong and Zhiyuan notes as the only official currency.
 The bureaucracy was trimmed to the 1293 level and new high offices were reduced to the original status they had had in Kublai's reign.
 The various public building projects of Khayisan were halted.
 He made Li Meng and Zhang Kui grand councillors in addition to appointing others including Mongols and Semuren (a caste of assorted peoples from Central Asia and the west).
 The Office of Market Taxes, which was set up to supervise merchants, was abolished with the attempt at abolition by the Semuren.
+Although he abolished most of Khayishan's policies, converting official salaries into Zhiyuan notes was kept.
+Aside from that, the court also restored the "salary rice" policy decreed by Temür Khan in 1320.
+Ayurbarwada decreed that 30 percent of all court officials' salaries were to be paid with rice.